 - Phillips 66

-- QuikTrip (see more in our detailed policy about QuikTrip’s EBT policy)
+- QuikTrip (See our research on QuikTrip’s EBT policy)

-- Shell (see more in our article all about Shell’s EBT rules)
+- Shell (See our research on Shell’s EBT rules)

 - Royal Farms